Timeless Confluence

 Site-Specific Installations

-A defining feature of the collection is its series of site-specific installations.
-Our curators collaborated with several artists to develop twelve commissioned installations, each shaped by the narrative of its space, the history of the palace, its architecture, and the identity of the St. Regis brand.
-Together, these works form a continuous dialogue across the hotel, ensuring each encounter feels intentional and deeply connected to place.
+A defining feature of the collection is its series of site-specific installations, each shaped by the narrative of its space, the history of the palace, its architecture, and the identity of the St. Regis brand.

 The Hosts

-Created as the defining artwork at the hotel’s reception, this monumental stone marquetry mural by SolidNature depicts Princess Maria Klotild and Archduke Joseph Karl of Austria, the palace’s original residents.
+The defining artwork at the hotel’s reception, this monumental stone marquetry mural depicts Princess Maria Klotild and Archduke Joseph Karl of Austria, the palace’s original residents.
 Reimagined as welcoming hosts, they invite guests into the building’s layered history.

-Crafted in white and light marble, the work draws on Greco sculpture, where stone conveyed permanence and grandeur, while reinterpreting these traditions through a contemporary lens.
-Using advanced techniques like 3D CNC carving alongside recycled stone elements, the studio reworked traditional marble into a contemporary composition.
+Crafted in light marble, the work draws on Greco sculpture, where stone conveyed permanence and grandeur.
+Reinterpreting this tradition through a contemporary lens, SolidNature studio used advanced techniques like 3D CNC carving alongside recycled stone elements.
 Natural veining and tonal variation are embraced, with each slab positioned to reveal the inherent character of the stone, transforming geological pattern into visual language.
 The result is a dialogue between heritage and innovation.

-This wood marquetry mural extends the dialogue from the adjacent stone marquetry portrait at reception to the concierge desk.
-Together, the two works guide guests from stone to wood, shifting material language while maintaining a shared narrative.
-This mural is another representation of the royal couple reinterpreted in a more abstract form.
-The composition draws inspiration from the historic visual language of Art Nouveau, for it's significant presence in wood marquetry traditions as well as in Budapest architecture.
+Another representation of the royal couple is reinterpreted here a more abstract form.
+The composition draws inspiration from the historic visual language of Art Nouveau, for it's significant presence in both wood marquetry traditions as well as the palace architecture and ornamentation.
 The composition reflects both the elegance of historical craft traditions and modern sensibilities, creating a visual bridge between past and present.

 Chihuly Sculpture